protolambda/redapp/manual/design.md

 - `[root]`
-  - `meta`: networkID, etc.
   - `tracking`: keep tracking separated, it's non-actionable, just watch something or don't.
     - `accounts`: keep accounts together with their state, like balance.
-      - `balance`: important most of the time, track it by default
-      - `meta`: The account meta-data, attach things to the lifecycle yourself, e.g. username.
+      - `local`: Accounts that are locally tracked, i.e. by the application.
+      - `wallet`: Accounts that are tracked, but belong to the wallet of the user.
     - `blocks`: a mapping, with block hash as key.
 Only the last X (configurable) blocks are kept in memory, older ones are removed.
     - `transactions`: a mapping, with a UUID (v4) as key.
 Because TX-hashes are not available before processing by the web3provider.
-    - `calls`: a mapping, with a hash of the web3 call-data as key (Fallback to UUID).
+    - `calls`: a mapping, with a hash (see docs) as key (Fallback to UUID).
       Acts as a cache; it can be cleared, and cache-calls can be made (i.e. try to hit cache before resorting to make a new web3 call).
   - `contracts`: actionable, more complex, not necessarily tracked, hence separated from the tracking.
 Contract methods delegate web3 work to the tracking system, only ABI-encoding is done by the contract.

 ## Tracking